 Member’s Meeting: 202 Years of Artists was held on Monday, December 12, 2022

 We celebrated 202 years of artists hearing from two very talented members

 Jean Benson (age 104) and John Delmonte (age 98).

 Thanks to Harry Funk of the Tribune Review who took these wonderful pictures.

 2022 South Arts Scholarship

-This year's winner is Julia Marshall, a senior art student at Bethel Park High School.
-Jeanie Slater, co-president of South Arts and members of the Bethel Park Community Foundation presented her a $1000 Scholarship.
-Julia plans to major in Art Education at Indian University of Pennsylvania.
+Jeanie Slater, co-president of South Arts and members of the Bethel Park Community Foundation presented Julia Marshall, a senior art student at Bethel Park High School with a $1000 Scholarship.
+Julia plans to major in Art Education at Indiana University of Pennsylvania.
 This is South Arts first scholarship and we hope to make this an annual scholarship.